fresh cut lawn with healthy tree

 Plant Watering Requirements for Summer Gardening

 Plants depend on water for many things, such as delivering essential nutrients and helping create energy through photosynthesis.
 If you want your garden to thrive, you’ll need to make sure it gets the right amount of water – not too much and not too little.
 In addition, it needs to be delivered so it reaches the roots and doesn’t just lay on the top of the soil or evaporate.
-The following tells you what you need to know about watering your garden:
+The following tells you what you need to know about plant watering requirements:

 Read More »